 The finish offered by these devices is pretty good as you can get a smoother finish and a more precise length.
 They certainly won’t lead to the sharp or rough edges that could prove to be dangerous, unlike some clippers.

-Isn't it just more convenient to use an ordinary clipper instead?
+Q5.
+Isn't it just easier to use an ordinary clipper instead?